thijssnelleman/CostOfReproducibility/README.md

 # Cost of Reproduciblity paper

 In this repository we present the data, code and analysis used for our paper.
+If you wish to use the dataset, the most important file is reviews.csv, where all review data is compiled.
+The metadata of each paper is stored per venue directory.

 ## File index